 This event is always a huge favourite, famous throughout Queensland and beyond, and in sells out in a matter of weeks, so please book your tickets early.

-Authentic Medieval Foods, Culture and Entertainment on the Menu!
+Medieval Food, Culture and Entertainment on the menu!

 On entering the Great Hall, you will experience a traditional ritual of washing the hands with scented rosewater, and once this is completed you are directed to your seat.